asdahlborg/epiwork-website/src/epiweb/apps/survey/api/README.md

     $ python maketest.py

-9. From the command line you can run the fine `test.sh`
+9. From the command line you can run the file `test.sh`

     $ bash test.sh

 10. Open your browser at the file `test.html` and click on the links there.

+11. Confirm that the survey response POSTed is in the response queue:

+    $ echo "select * from survey_responsesendqueue;" | sqlite3 ../../../../../ggm.db